uptrace/bun/README.md

 [![Chat](https://discordapp.com/api/guilds/752070105847955518/widget.png)](https://discord.gg/rWtp5Aj)

 **Status**: API freeze (stable release).
 Note that all sub-packages (mainly extra/\* packages) are not part of the API freeze and are developed independently.
-You can think of them as 3-rd party packages that share one repo with the core.
+You can think of them as of 3rd party packages that share one repo with the core.

 Main features are: